sbtrn-devil/crtk/docs/api.md

 `Cancellation` as a value can be checked against by `instanceof` expression to check if an object is an instance of `Cancellation`.

+*NOTE*: prior to `crtk` 1.4, `instanceof Cancellation` was only guaranteed to work properly on coroutines started in the same module that does the check.

 ```js
 const Cancellation = require("crtk").Cancellation;